 Defining the region.
 The Arctic is often considered to be the area north of 60 degrees.

 The Arctic consists of an ocean which includes the North Pole surrounded by land.
-The Arctic Circle where conditions of 24 hours of daylight can be experienced in the summer months is relatively easy to reach, more so than the Antarctic Circle, Whereas most Antarctic trips don't reach the Antarctic Circle, many Arctic trips can be spent wholly or partially inside the Arctic Circle.
+The Arctic Circle where conditions of 24 hours of daylight can be experienced in the summer months is relatively easy to reach, more so than the Antarctic Circle.
+Where most Antarctic trips don't reach the Antarctic Circle, many Arctic trips can be spent wholly or partially inside the Arctic Circle.

-The Arctic comprises of parts of a number of different countries, there are around 4 million permanent residents.
-There are some large towns and cities, the largest being Murmansk in Russia with 325,100 inhabitants, though many of the people are spread rather thinly in smaller towns and communities.
+The Arctic covers of part of several countries with a total of around 4 million permanent residents.
+There are some large towns and cities, the largest is Murmansk in Russia with about 295,000 inhabitants.
+Many of the people are spread rather more thinly in smaller towns and communities.
 There are also many large habitations near to the Arctic with air and sea ports which makes for easy access.

-The human population is the biggest contrast between the two poles, the Arctic has been inhabited by people for many thousands of years whereas the Antarctic has never had any indigenous population and still doesn't have any permanent residents.
+This human population is the biggest contrast between the two poles, the Arctic has been inhabited by people for many thousands of years whereas the Antarctic has never had any permanent residents.
 There are many groups of Arctic peoples such as the Inuit, Chukchi, Sami, Yupik, Buryat and Inupiat amongst others each with their own traditions and cultures.

 The Arctic populations